poastmil/junsunglee.com/_posts/2021-10-26-Against-Bitcoin.md

 #### Zero-Sum

-Bitcoin transactional currency (BTC) began January 3, 2009 with its total supply capped at 21 million.
-12 years later, the supply is 90% exhausted (as of writing, roughly 2 million BTC remain) and is set to achieve 97% exhaustion by 2030.
+Bitcoin transactional currency (BTC) began January 3, 2009 with its total supply capped at 21 million coins.
+12 years later, the supply is 90% exhausted (as of writing, roughly 2 million BTC remain) and on trajectory toward 97% exhaustion by 2030.
 The remaining 3% will be exhausted by 2140 due to the halving of miner rewards every four years.
 The last halving was May 2020, changing the mining reward from $12.50 to $6.25.
 With each halving, the cost of mining doubles, and profitability requires more efficient mining and a higher bitcoin price.[1]

 #### Byzantine Fault